 2. Buy Prescription Drugs at Costco Without a Membership

 Membership warehouse stores like Sam’s Club and Costco have good prices on prescription drugs — and you don’t have to be a member to buy them.
-So, take advantage of Costco’s low prices on doctor-prescribed meds without shelling out $60 or more to join the club.
-Remember, if you do join Costco, you’ll get access to lots of unique deals.
+So, take advantage of Costco’s low prices on doctor-prescribed meds without shelling out $60 or more a year to join the club.

 3. Save $200 a Year by Using a Clothesline